• Skip to primary navigation

 Instructions

-• In a hot skillet over low heat, add oil and saute sliced garlic and onions for 2 minutes on low heat.
+• In a hot skillet over low heat, add vegetable oil.

-• Increase the heat to medium and add the diced vegan luncheon meat and cook until brown on all sides.
+• Increase the heat to medium and add the diced vegan luncheon meat.
+Cook until browned on all sides.

-• Add in potatoes, chayote, green beans, carrots, oyster mushroom sauce, and continue sauteing for another 2 minutes.
+• Add potatoes, chayote, green beans, carrots, and oyster mushroom sauce.
+Sauté for another 2 minutes.

-• Add vegetable broth, peanut butter, and bring the mixture to a boil, then reduce to simmer for 12 minutes on low heat.
+• Add vegetable broth and chunky peanut butter.
+Bring to a boil, then reduce heat and simmer for 12 minutes on low.

-• Add all-purpose cream, salt, pepper, and mix well and continue to simmer for another 2 minutes.
+• Add all-purpose cream, salt, and pepper.
+Mix well and simmer for another 2 minutes.

-• Season with salt and ground black pepper to taste.
+• Season with additional salt and ground black pepper to taste.

 • Transfer to a serving bowl and serve immediately with steamed rice.